Olive Grove Oundle | Olive Tree & Mediterranean Plant Specialists

 Summer has officially arrived now that the summer solstice has passed, so it’s time to get those green fingers ready and ensure that your garden is ready for alfresco dinners, BBQs with family and friends and of course, for you to relax and enjoy.

-Keeping Olive Trees is straight forward most of the time.
-However, like most plants they can be affected by pests and diseases.
-While for the most part your olive tree will be fine growing in the UK, Olive Tree Pests & Diseases can damage even the strongest Olive Trees.
-Here are our tips for preventing and treating Olive Tree Pests & Diseases.
+Keeping Olive Trees is straight forward most of the time, however, like most plants they can be affected by pests and diseases.
+While for the most part your olive tree will be fine growing in the UK, Olive Tree Pests and Diseases can damage even the strongest Olive Trees.
+Here are our tips for preventing and treating Olive Tree Pests and Diseases.

 Growing Olive Trees in Containers is a great way to keep olive trees!
 Even the smallest garden or balcony can accommodate a pot grown olive tree.
 The ability to place your plant in the best possible location regardless of soil conditions is perhaps the greatest advantage of container growing.
 There is the upside of being able to take it with you when you move!
 So here are our top tips for growing Olive Trees in Containers.